genesis16/janejames.github.io/content/posts/create-a-like button-in-PHP-and_JS.md

 Add this javascript to your theme/lib/js/simple-likes-public.js path and save.

 5. REPLACE THE SVG WITH FONT AWESOME
 I found the SVG file came out massive, and of course its easy to modify it with CSS, but it’s also easy to add font awesome icons in, and Jon has already commented out the instructions on how to do this.

-In case you would like to see it anyway:
+6. ADD THE LIKES FUNCTION WITHIN THE LOOP OF YOUR TEMPLATE Now we are going to go into our template file, in my case it’s header-insights.php and find the section where the GET parameters that are already calling in the author and the date, and we are going to echo in our function here:

+7. CHECK YOUR PAGE TEMPLATE AND MAKE SURE YOUR LIKE BUTTON IS WORKING Now we’re going to go to our post template file, refresh the page and see if our like button is working.
+If you click and un-click the button, the heart will turn on and off which is correct.
+The way the function is setup, it only allows one user to like a post by calling your IP address into the wp_postmeta table in SQL, so for example you cannot publish a post and click like a hundred times to look really cool, LOL.
+You can see the finished product below:

+*Alpha Omega Digital is a WordPress agency based in Melbourne, Australia but also services clients from Sydney, Brisbane, Newcastle, Perth, Adelaide, Darwin and Hobart.
+Have a project in mind?
+Contact me [Here](mailto:alphaomegadigitalau@gmail.com)*